10 June – 25 June 2015

 Note: The following days in Borneo are in contention for the best five consecutive days of the entire trip.
 Are you ready?
 Is the door closed?
 The phone on silent?
 Read on…

 Despite my deep cries of lazing in bed so late well into mid-afternoon, we’ve not really caught up on sleep.
 I’m never normally not well, but if I’m sleep deprived I’m almost always attacked by some sort of opportunistic virus.
 Well it happened.
 It’s a very early start and I’m feeling fatigued, unwell, and grumpy.
 Our early rise is motivated by our finding out that the last boat from Bako National Park leaves at either 4 – 4: 30pm or 5 – 5:30pm (depending on what sources you read).
 Meaning we need to get there, explore, and be ready to leave at that time.
-Considering we’ve not been getting up ’till around approximately 2pm, that means shaking up the old sleeping pattern.
+Considering we’ve not been getting up ’till around approximately 2pm, that meant a shake up of the old sleeping pattern.

 We leave the guesthouse and walk in the direction of the bus station.
 It’s a hot, bright morning and we are the only westerners about.
 Groups of men and women stare at Sophie as if they’ve never seen a western woman before, it’s unnerving.
 We find our bus easily enough, it’s bright red with ‘Bako 1’ on the front.
 We haven’t eaten breakfast and luckily there is a buffet next to the bus and time to get some.
 We end up with rice (what else?) fried egg, and green beans with little fish mixed in.
 In my opinion, Asian food is just inedible before 3pm and it’s this little dish that probably contributed to my feeling even worse.
-(It’s a bit like a hangover.)
+(A bit like hungover.)
 I take a moment to actually look at the food I’m eating and discover the fish are intact, you can see their eyeballs and everything.
 No thanks.
 I was impressed with the layout of Borneo, though.
 After paying 3.5R each, the bus takes us away from the city, down spacious roads and traffic lights that makes one almost think you’re in Canada or the US.
 We reach Bako after not too long and it’s 20R each to enter the place and 20R one-way for the boat.
 We’re informed Bako is “mega diverse”, boasting a large number of animals, and it’s a peninsular.
 You need the boat to swing out to the tip of the park, where you then dock and head to Park HQ.
 The boat ride is pleasant, though, and has us smiling, lifting my grumpiness and fatigue.
-Santubong mountain looks volcanic far off in the distance.
+Santubong mountain looks a picture, far off in the distance.
 There are hidden beaches amid the rocks.
 As we begin to dock hundreds of little fish like creatures, silver with legs, sunbathe on the waterline of the shore.
 They hop up and down excitedly as the boat approaches.
 We walk a wooden path into some jungle, headed towards the HQ.
 Pools of stagnant water where the sand meets the treeline.
 In the still moist sand little bugs scramble into their respective holes.
 The bugs crawl, though they look as though they could fly and are bizarrely coloured and shaped.
 In fact, they looked a little like Duracell batteries with wings.
 Crickets sing from the darkness of the jungle floor.
 We pass some lodgings (you can stay here overnight, something that does not look appealing) and an overgrown path leading to a now defunct general store.
 Tourists are taking snaps of Macaque monkeys sitting in the trees.
-We sign in at HQ and let the rangers know we’re heading on a particular trail.
-We head back on ourselves to the start of our trail, which is past where we docked.
+We sign in at HQ and let the rangers know we’re heading on a particular trail, then head back on ourselves to the start of our trail, which is past where we docked.
 On the way more tourists are gathered around one of the rangers, who has spotted a poisonous green snake wrapped around a branch.
 It’s only little; the ranger informs us that there would “be still time” to get to a hospital if one of us were bitten.
 It looks really cool though and, I think, is the same species we were warned about in the Cameron Highlands.

 The trail seems okay, but it’s tremendously humid.
 I’m soaked through with sweat and it’s uncomfortable even in just a tee shirt.
 There are spider webs on the sides of the path but the homeowners are away.
 Branches snap and fall around us but we turn to see that whatever felled them has gone.
 We’re completely alone.
 After walking approximately half the trail we decided to turn back.
 We didn’t even bring much water with us.
 We can see the eyes of the rangers and other tourists coming up behind us either thinking we’d done the trail exceptionally fast or given up.
 On the way back we overhear another ranger: there’s a beehive in a tree which looks, frankly, like a vagina.
 Bees buzz harmlessly around it, the ranger explains to his group.
 Apparently, they produce very expensive honey that requires uprooting the entire host tree to get it.
 Back at the shore plenty of crabs are scuttling about on the sand, and we conclude the mischievous Macaque monkeys are behind the rustling leaves and the felling twigs we heard so often alone on the trail.

-Back at Park HQ we sign out to show we’ve returned and grab a drink, where we then slump into some chairs feeling sorry for ourselves.
+At Park HQ we sign out to show we’ve made it back alive and grab a drink, where we then slump into some chairs feeling sorry for ourselves.
 I go for a little walk as we wait for the boat to return to take us back to Kuching.
 A little white spider with red stripes stands on its hind-legs aggressively as I get close with my phone-camera..
 A big, bright red, dragonfly lands near me then takes off.
 Then, back at HQ, a jungle hog or boar just wanders on to the grounds, lying down a bit, and snooping round on all the tourists, before disappearing back into the trees.
 We were told Park HQ is actually the best place to see the wildlife, and I left Bako suspecting that was correct.
 We walk back to the shore, get on the boat, and find that we must wait 40 minutes for the bus.
 Luckily we agree with five other people to share a taxi back instead.
 Back in Kuching, we eat in a trendy cafe, then drink cider in a trendy bar adjacent.
 We head to a tourist center, thinking that after today we wouldn’t like to do any more trips independently.
 But they’re all so expensive, so we basically just pick the cheapest ones.
 There’s a trip going to another national park, where it’s possible the Rafflesia arnoldii could be in bloom, but the salesman basically tells us it’s not a guarantee and, after a few days of bloom, the thing loses it’s photogenic appeal anyway.
 The trip is also extraordinarily expensive, so we book to see the orangutans tomorrow instead.
 We head back to the guesthouse for a massive sleep.

 Addendum: Although we saw a lot of great things in Bako, most of them came from the trained eyes of the rangers that we just happened to overhear/see walking past.
 If you’re considering Bako, fork out for an accompanied guide.
 You’ll see a lot more and have a less stressful time.